 Do not change task type mid-assignment.
 If you feel the task type should be changed, remove the resources, change the task type and reapply the resources.

 Most project managers do not feel that resources produce 8 hours of project work in a day.
-If assignments are created at 8 hours per day, are you creating a realistic schedule?
-Many project mangers assign resources at a lower percentage – 75% to 80% when a resource is assigned fully to a task.
+If assignments are created at 8 hours per day, are you are likely creating an unrealistic schedule.
+Many project managers will use 75% to 80% of an 8 hour day when assigning resources at 100% availability.

-If you are assigned a resource for 50% of their time, clarify how many hours of work does this number represent.
-Does 50% mean 50% of his total work time or 50% of the time the resource has available to work on projects.
-Try to clarify how many hours per week the resource may be scheduled on your project.
+If you are assigned a resource for 50% of their time, clarify how many hours of work per day 50% represents.
+Does 50% mean 50% of his total work time or 50% of the time the resource has available to work on projects?
+Try also to clarify how many hours per week the resource may be scheduled on your project.

 Practice: Working with Factors that Affect Assignments